Portable Generator Comparison Charts & Generator Buying Guide

 Carbon Monoxide and Ventilation

 The exhaust from fuel-powered generators ( gasoline, propane, and diesel generators) produces deadly carbon monoxide (CO) gas you can’t see or smell.
 So DO NOT run one of these generators indoors or in partly enclosed areas such as garages.
 Using a fan or opening doors and windows won’t provide sufficient ventilation.
 You need to keep at least 20 feet away from home – far from windows, doors, vents, and crawlspaces.
-Even outdoor make sure to keep them in an area where adequate ventilation is available.
+Even outdoors make sure to keep them in an area where adequate ventilation is available.
 Also, make sure your home has properly installed carbon monoxide detectors.

-Other Features to Consider
+Features to Consider

 Consider these options to get the best generator for your needs.